They quit rather than risk covid at work. Now they’re hoping Biden can help them collect unemployment.

 Burlingame is one of more than 1.5 million people who quit their jobs voluntarily because of the pandemic last year and filed for unemployment insurance, according to data from the Department of Labor, more than twice the amount over the same period in 2019.
 Some 80 percent have had their claims denied.
 A separate group of 75,000 have applied for unemployment insurance after being laid off and declining to return to work; 49 percent of that group had their claims denied.

-The statistics speak to an unfortunate legacy of the pandemic: many workers have been forced to choose between their paychecks and their or their family’s health.
+The statistics speak to an unfortunate legacy of the pandemic: many workers have been forced to choose between a paycheck and their or their family’s health.

 “My dad beat cancer twice,” Burlingame said.
 “I’m not going to bring something home to him and let him have two big wins beating cancer and then have this kind of thing shut him down because someone wanted their profit margin to be high.”